 The scope is challenging, too.
 There’s just so much data out there.

 Relief agencies and governments need to turn this information into useful insights.
-But while many techniques for processing crisis data already exist, this technology usually captures a limited amount or type of data, and only goes so far in coordinating disaster relief efforts.
+But while many techniques for processing crisis data already exist, this technology usually captures a limited amount or type of data.
+It only goes so far in coordinating disaster relief efforts.

 The role of AI and machine learning in disaster relief

-Recent advances in machine learning and artificial intelligence are allowing researchers, engineers, and scientists to access and analyze new and bigger data sources than ever before.
+Recent advances in machine learning and artificial intelligence are allowing researchers, engineers, and scientists to access and analyze new and more extensive data sources than ever before.

 In short, the role of AI in disaster relief is to help governments and relief agencies parse through large volumes of complex, fragmented data to generate useful information that they can act on more quickly than before.